Large Sinkhole in Suwannee, Florida

 What are Sinkholes and How To Prevent Them in Florida

 What are sinkholes?
 Acidic rain absorbs into the soil and moves through decaying plants.
 This causes the soil to become more acidic.
-The soil is Florida mainly consist of limestone, which is porous.
+The soil in Florida mainly consists of limestone, which is porous.
 So as the acidic water moves through the soil, it slowly erodes the limestone.
 As a result, large cavities are formed and the ground collapses into those cavities.
 This is how sinkholes are created.

 Unfortunately, sinkholes can be created by human activity such as creating artificial ponds, drilling wells, and adding large amounts of water into a single area.
 They can vary in size ranging from very small to extremely massive in diameter.
 They can also form underneath the foundation and can be difficult to spot.
 If you notice signs of sinkhole activity on your property, give us a call immediately.
 We offer sinkhole remediation such as compaction grouting and void filling to stabilize your sinkhole.